-After all, for these individuals who do not share our species and whom we have caused to exist, have confined for our purpose;
+When we use products derived from others, we can’t bear to think of harm being done to these gentle individuals who do not share our species and whom we have caused to exist and have confined for our use.

-all we want is ‘our’ ice cream and cheese, the bloodless packages of dismembered corpses that we cheerfully talk of as ‘protein’, these body parts of our earthling cousins that we think of as ‘ingredients’;
+… all we want are the bloodless packages of dismembered corpses that we casually talk of as ‘protein’, these body parts of our earthling cousins that we think of as ‘ingredients’.

-all we want is for our victims to die; but ‘nicely’, ‘kindly’ and without undue fuss, to just quietly, peacefully, willingly, be … dead.
+But goodness no, we don’t want them hurt, we wouldn’t wish for our victims to die.
+We want them to be used ‘nicely’, ‘kindly’, ‘compassionately’ and without undue fuss, to just quietly, peacefully, willingly submit.

 Sentience – how it interrupts the fantasies

 But consider something else.
 Let’s leave aside this world of our imagination where there are only humans, only machines, only the fulfilment of our wants and petulant demands.
 Why?
-Because it lacks something.
-It lacks the warm, vital and terrified victims that we all have sought at one time to ignore in our charade.
+Because it is lacking something.
+It is lacking the warm, vital and terrified victims that we all have sought at one time to ignore in our charade.
 Our childish fantasies take no account of the fact that – because they are sentient like us – this utopian vision is a completely nonsensical, impossible ideal.

 Making it real